RetrainIt/Perfect-Half-Million-Beauty-Product-Image-Recognition-Challenge/README.md

 Please cite the paper if you are using this code.

 Zehang Lin, Zhenguo Yang, Feitao Huang and Junhong Chen.
-Regional Maximum Activa- tions of Convolutions with Attention for Cross-domain Beauty and Personal Care Product Retrieval.
+Regional Maximum Activations of Convolutions with Attention for Cross-domain Beauty and Personal Care Product Retrieval.
 ACM on multimedia conference, 2018.